The Law of Cause and Effect | Universal Law

 Making the Most of This Law

 The Law of Cause and Effect reminds us that our present circumstances are shaped by the choices and efforts we’re making now.
-Because it highlights our agency, this principle invites us to consider the future outcomes we hope for and to cultivate the actions that will create those outcomes.
+This principle shows our agency.

 In essence, we reap the fruits of what we sow.
 If meaningful change is your goal, start by asking what practical steps align with that vision.